grubbauer/MathOrDeath/docs/modules.md

 ### saveSaveFile

-Creates a SaveFile if none exists at `%APPDATA%/MathOrDeath/saveFile.json` and writes a provided value as a JSON value to the SaveFile.
+Creates a SaveFile if none exists at `%APPDATA%/MathOrDeath/saveFile.json` and writes a provided value as a JSON object to the SaveFile.

 USAGE: